comit/sonoff-bridge/Hardware-and-Upload.md

 ## Hardware Preparation and Upload Instructions

 You need to make the serial programming interface of the Sonoff module / the ESP8266 microchip available.
 Examples are shown in in [Peter Scargill's blog](http://tech.scargill.net/itead-slampher-and-sonoff) or by [captain-slow.dk](http://captain-slow.dk/2016/05/22/replacing-the-itead-sonoff-firmware/).
 In most cases the pins are available on the PCB but connectors need to be soldered to allow interfacing.
-You'll furthermore need a **3.3V Serial Programmer**.
+You'll furthermore need a **3.3V FTDI USB-to-Serial Converter/Programmer**.
 See below for specific Sonoff Module information and examples.

 The following table shows the connection for most Sonoff modules: